vovaekb/linux_command_reference/Using GNU Make/Linking libraries.md

 ```bash
 pkg-config --cflags opencv
 ```
-and which libs to include:
+and which libraries to include:
 ```bash
 pkg-config --libs opencv
 ```

-The input will be like that:
+The input for `pkg-config --cflags opencv` will be like that:
 ```bash
 -I/usr/local/include/opencv -I/usr/local/include
 ```